Relational Epipolar Graphs for Robust Relative Camera Pose Estimation: Abstract

 \section{Abstract}

 {A key component of the Visual Simultaneous Localization and Mapping (VSLAM) framework is estimation of relative camera poses; this is performed by finding matching keypoints in images.
 Accurate estimation faces challenges when matching algorithms produce noisy correspondences.
-Classical methods rely on stochastic hypothesis sampling and iterative pose estimation and learning-based methods often lack explicit geometric structure.
 In this work, we reformulate relative pose estimation as a relational inference problem over epipolar correspondence graphs, where matched keypoints across a pair of images are posed as nodes and those that are close to each other are connected using edges.
-Operations on the graph, such as pruning, message passing, and pooling, leads to estimates of a relative quarternion rotation vector, a translation vector, and the Essential Matrix (EM) formed by these vectors.
-Minimising a loss comprised of \textit{i}. an $\mathcal{L}_2$-norm of the difference between these estimates and the ground-truth (GT) vectors, \textit{ii}. the Frobenius norm of the difference of the estimated and GT EMs, \textit{iii}. the differences in their respective singular values, \textit{iv}. difference in heading angle computed using the estimated and GT rotation vector, and \textit{v}. the difference in a scale measure computed using the estimate and GT translation vectors, leads to the relative pose estimation between the selected pair of images.
+Graph operations, such as pruning, message passing, and pooling, leads to estimates of a relative quarternion rotation vector, a translation vector, and the Essential Matrix (EM) formed by these vectors.
+Minimising a loss comprising the difference between these estimates and the ground-truth (GT) vectors, the Frobenius norm of the difference of the estimated and GT EMs, the differences in their respective singular values, the difference in heading angle computed using the estimated and GT rotation vector, and the difference in a scale measure computed using the estimate and GT translation vectors, leads to the relative pose estimation between the selected pair of images.
 The dense detector-free algorithm, LoFTR, is adopted to find matching keypoints.
-Extensive evaluation using diverse graph neural network (GNN) architectures across indoor and outdoor benchmarks demonstrate improved robustness under large baseline variation and dense correspondence noise compared to classical and learning-guided consensus approaches.
-These results suggest that modeling pose estimation as global relational consensus provides a geometrically constrained alternative to stochastic sampling and improves stability with the use of modern dense matching algorithms.}
+Extensive evaluation using diverse graph architectures across outdoor benchmarks demonstrate improved robustness under large baseline variation and dense correspondence noise compared to classical and learning-guided consensus approaches, which rely on stochastic hypothesis sampling and lack explicit geometric structure.
+Results suggest that modeling pose estimation as global relational consensus provides a geometrically constrained alternative to stochastic sampling and improves stability with the use of modern dense matching algorithms.}

 \keywords{Relative Camera Pose Estimation, Graph Neural Networks, Epipolar Geometry, Multi-view Geometry, Visual SLAM, Geometric Deep Learning, Essential Matrix Estimation, Relational Inference}